 It is known that soil factors such as pH restrict the distribution of some taxa.

 However, pH is not usually the determining factor regarding mycorrhizal inoculum success.
 While it can play a part in plant growth and establishment, both plants and their fungal partners can actively adjust this important parameter to benefit the host plant and their fungal partners.

 Can mycorrhizal fungi survive in aeroponic, hydroponic conditions?

 Yes!
-Mycorrhizae is not dependent on soil, but rather dependent on roots.
+Mycorrhizae is not dependent on soil but rather dependent on roots.

 Most AM fungi species are known to need oxygen which is why aeroponic methods are preferred over hydroponics.
-However, this study successfully colonized hydroponic plants with AM fungi in by intermittent aeration of the plant roots (2 h periods, four times per day), and other research has shown species of AM fungi that can survive completely immersed in water.
+However, this study successfully colonized hydroponic plants with AM fungi by intermittent aeration of the plant roots (2 hour periods, four times per day), and other research has shown species of AM fungi that can survive completely immersed in water.

 How to do it:

 Many commercial AMF inocula applications use aeroponic propagation methods, which are ideal for the easy collection of fungal spores and hyphae.
 Although, not all species of AM fungi are able to flourish in these conditions. (see https://invam.wvu.edu/methods/cultures/aeroponic-cultures)

 Contrary to popular belief, AM fungi (and all endomycorrhizal fungi) do not reproduce in compost piles or in compost teas.

 - The hot composting process exceeds the temperatures that mycorrhizal fungi can live in—above 95°F (35°C), the spores remain dormant.